 - Ballet Bar and a wall.
 Best way to practice handstand and other poses is to use a wall and a ballet bar for supporting yourself.
 You can build up strength and balance when you grab a ballet bar and then attempt a pose, or put your feet on a wall and practice hand stand poses etc…

 - Shoes need to be flexible, light, provide good grip and offer good support.
 Running shoes are the best.
-Some bad examples are boots (they aren’t flexible), wrestling shoes or other thin soled shoes (no support) and socks (no grip and you can stub toes)
+Some bad examples are boots (they aren’t flexible) and socks (no grip and you can stub toes)

 - Pants/Shorts nothing special here.
 Excessively baggy pants or shorts mask movement which makes you look like a moving block instead of fine tuned dance machine.

 - Shirts Same as above, excessively baggy shirts mask and hide your movement.
 Cotton shirts get soaked in sweat.
 Shirts with designs on the back may cause excess friction when spinning.

 - Knee Pads – For those that think protective gear is dorky, I say bruised knees are out of style.
 Neoprene wrestling knee pads work very well.

 - Elbow Pads – You want to do elbow spins right?
 You don’t have to wear elbow pads all the time, but it’s a good idea.